No0bSk1Walk3r/bedrock-wiki/documentation/runtime-identifier.md

  - Disables entity shadows
  - Punching the entity will cause it to instantly despawn
  - Equipment placeable on/removable from entity
+ - Killing the entity will make it drop the item "Armor Stand"

 ---
 ## minecraft:iron_golem